Updated 22 April 22

 Manoj Ranaweeram, Founder & CEO of Techcelerate

 Some founders may believe that it's easier to set up and grow a tech company in San Francisco than it is in London.
 And for those in the North West may believe it's easier for Londoners to establish themselves than us.
 But not that long ago it was extremely hard to build a tech company in San Francisco as ‘the place to be’ was Silicon Valley.
 In fact, when I first visited San Francisco in 2008, the VCs I spoke to would not invest in a company unless it was less than a 30 to 40 minute drive away from them.

 For a tech company to succeed it isn’t a matter of where they are based, they need these five things:

 We have plenty of all above in the North West so what is there to moan about?
-Most startups fail not because of bad ideas, but due to their inability to execute on those ideas regardless of whether they are in Liverpool, Manchester or Silicon Valley.
+Most startups fail not because of bad ideas, but due to their inability to execute those ideas regardless of whether they are in Liverpool, Manchester, or Silicon Valley.